piyush-rajpurohit/Phishing-email-scanner/README.md

 ## Credit
 **VirusTotal API Attribution:**

 This project utilizes the VirusTotal API for scanning URLs in Email.
-For more information about the VirusTotal API and its terms of use, please visit [VirusTotal](https://www.virustotal.com/).
+For more information about the VirusTotal API and its terms of use, please visit [VirusTotal's website](https://www.virustotal.com/).